northridge-dev/webdev-intro/log/spring/week_13.md

 ## Wednesday, April 9, 2025

 - Code challenge: drawing lines on a canvas with two mouse clicks
+  - practicing technical communication -- describe your toughest technical challenge and how you solved it

 ## Thursday, April 10, 2025